Georg von Békésy: Biography

 Békésy was born on 3 June 1899 in Budapest, Hungary, as the first of three children (György 1899, Lola 1901 and Miklós 1903) to Sándor Békésy (1860–1923), an economic diplomat, and to his mother Paula Mazaly.

 The Békésy family was originally Reformed but converted to Catholicism.
-His mother, Paula (1877–1974) was born in Čađavica, Kingdom of Croatia-Slavonia, part of Austria-Hungary (now Croatia).
+His mother, Paula Mazaly (1877–1974) was born in Szagolyca (now Čađavica, Croatia).
 His maternal grandfather was from Pécs.
 His father was born in Kolozsvár (now Cluj-Napoca, Romania).

 Békésy went to school in Budapest, Munich, and Zürich.
 He studied chemistry in Bern and received his PhD in physics on the subject: "Fast way of determining molecular weight" from the University of Budapest in 1926.

 He then spent one year working in an engineering firm.
 He published his first paper on the pattern of vibrations of the inner ear in 1928.
 He was offered a position at Uppsala University by Róbert Bárány, which he declined because of the hard Swedish winters.

 Before and during World War II, Békésy worked for the Hungarian Post Office (1923 to 1946), where he did research on telecommunications signal quality.
 This research led him to become interested in the workings of the ear.
 In 1946, he left Hungary to follow this line of research at the Karolinska Institute in Sweden.

 In 1947, he moved to the United States, working at Harvard University until 1966.
 In 1962 he was elected a Member of the German Academy of Sciences Leopoldina.
 After his lab was destroyed by fire in 1965, he was invited to lead a research laboratory of sense organs in Honolulu, Hawaii.
-He became a professor at the University of Hawaii in 1966 and died in Honolulu.
+He became a professor at the University of Hawaiʻi in 1966 and died in Honolulu.

 He became a well-known expert in Asian art.
 He had a large collection which he donated to the Nobel Foundation in Sweden.
 His brother, Dr. Miklós Békésy (1903-1980), stayed in Hungary and became a famous agrobiologist who was awarded the Kossuth Prize.